Subgradient Regularized Multivariate Convex Regression at Scale

 \section{Numerical Experiments}

 We present numerical experiments to study the different variants of our algorithm; and compare it with current approaches.
-As our focus is on solving large-scale instances of~\eqref{eqn:origin}, we present instances (both real and synthetic datasets) with $n \sim 10^4$-$10^5$ and $20 \geq d \geq 4$.
+As our focus is on large-scale instances of~\eqref{eqn:origin}, we study both real and synthetic datasets in the range $n \sim 10^4$-$10^5$ and $4\leq d\leq 20$.

 {\bf Datasets:} We consider the following synthetic and real datasets for the experiments.

 {\it Synthetic Data:} Following~\cite{mazumder2018computational}, we generate data via the model $y_i = \phi^0(\bm{x}_i)+\epsilon_i, i\in[n]$ where, $\phi^0(\B{x})$ is a convex function, $\epsilon_{i} \stackrel{\text{iid}}{{\sim}} N(0, \gamma^2)$ and $\gamma$ is chosen to match a specified value of signal-to-noise ratio, $\mathrm{SNR}=\| \B\phi^0\|^2/ \|\B\epsilon\|^2=3$.
 The covariates are drawn independently from a uniform distribution on $[-1,1]^d$.
 Every feature is normalized to have zero mean and unit $\ell_2$-norm; and $\B{y}$ has zero mean and unit $\ell_{2}$-norm.
 We consider the following choices of the underlying true convex function $\phi^0(\B{x})$.